goksanisil23/lazy_minimal_robotics/SFM/Readme.md

 ## note that pixel coordinates of matched features do not exist in the data above.
 ## the 2D feature matches are actually represented as 3d point indices,
 ## since going from 2D->3D is just a matter of perspective projection

+4634530 + 9*1408 + 3*912229

+## PIPELINE:
+1) carla image saver: collect the depth and rgb images, and camera ground truth poses.
+2) Pose Estimator: get camera poses with visual odometry using depth+rgb images, via pair-wise feature matching.
+ --> Problem: When we look at rgb pointcloud vs keypoint pointcloud, since keypoint pointcloud is generated with floating point pixel coordinates, it does not align perfectly with the rgb cloud which is generated with integer pixel coordinates.